Attendees, please download the conference app for the most up-to-date program information, including session and event location information.

 Accreditation Final Interview Workshop (Separate Registration Required)

-Led by AAAE Board of Examiner Representative Rosalyn F. Bond, A.A.E., Deputy Director (San Jose Mineta International Airport)
+This one-day workshop will assist candidates in completing the AAAE accreditation program and teach them how to better prepare for the final interview.
+Led by AAAE Board of Examiner Representative Rosalyn F. Bond, A.A.E., Deputy Director, San Jose Mineta International Airport

 The Role of the Airport Attorney Workshop (Separate Registration Required)